johnwaz/javascript-practice/README.md

 - back-around

-  > Return a string with the last character added to the beginning and end.
+  > Return a string with the last character added to the beginning and the end.

 - char-count